Search by category, archive or keyword

 During rehab, a person overcoming addiction learns to analyze elements of his or her environment that relate to drug use.
 For example, if a person usually visited the same friend’s house to get high, he or she may realize during rehab that it’s best to avoid visiting that friend in the future.
 Seeing drug paraphernalia, visiting old haunts the person frequented while using, and interacting with friends who still use drugs are all potential triggers for a relapse.

 Stress can also spur a drug relapse.
 Returning to work and the demands of everyday life may be too much for some people fresh out of recovery.
 Rehab can teach new stress management techniques, but putting those techniques into practice takes tremendous effort and dedication.

 Developing A Plan For Living Sober

-A relapse can be a crucial opportunity to refine a plan for sober living future.
-If a relapse shows a person elements of his or her life that require adjustment, then a relapse could be an important step toward true recovery.
+A relapse can be a crucial opportunity to refine a plan for sober living going forward.
+If a relapse reveals elements of someone’s life that require adjustment, then a relapse could be an important step toward true recovery.
 Having access to professional ongoing support after rehab can be key to developing a strong foundation for recovery.

 Recovery Monitoring After Rehab

 Family First Intervention offers a recovery monitoring program intended to help with relapse prevention and continuing treatment after rehab.
-We understand that returning to normal life after rehab can be incredibly stressful without the right support, and we work with a nationwide network of caregivers, professionals, and other people in recovery to provide ongoing support and encouragement after rehab.
+We understand that returning to normal life can be incredibly stressful without the right support, and we work with a nationwide network of caregivers, professionals, and other people in recovery to provide ongoing support and encouragement following rehab.